ISISComputingGroup/ibex_developers_manual/Danfysik.md

 Interlock and power status can be testing by setting status PV: `%MYPVPREFIX%DFKPS_0X:SIM:STATUS`.
 To switch the power off it must be a binary value with 2 digit set (e.g. 2) for the interlock it must be any value which is greater than 3 digit (e.g. 4).
 The value 6 would trigger both.

+## Connecting to an 8500 series through serial

+The serial standard (RS232, 422 OR 485) used by a danfysik 8500 series is determined by the position of a jumper on the control board.
+This may need to be put in place for a new power supply.

+As the MCR network uses RS422, the jumper position will need to be changed if the PSU was previously controlled by the MCR.

+Only change the **remote line**.
+The local line changes how the PSU communicates with its front panel.

+The steps to change the serial standard to RS232:

+1. Contact a technician responsible for the PSU.
+They will open the control panel for you (behind the built-in display).
+1. Move the jumper from either `ST10` or `ST11` to position `ST9` (RS232 only).
+   - The position of the jumper is illustrated in figure 13 of the 8500 series user manual on the manuals share
+   - Which jumpers to short circuit `(S/C)` or leave as open circuit `(O/C)` are given in table 12.
+   - Do not change the jumpers listed in table 11.

+Note: There are two 8500 series which required a null modem on the 25-way connector.